mrmps/pdfchatbot/README.md

 ### PDF Processing Flow

 1. User uploads PDFs through the UI
-2. FastAPI backend extracts text using PyPDF2
+2. PDF text is extracted directly in the browser using client-side JavaScript
-3. Text is split into manageable chunks
+3. Text is split into manageable chunks in the browser
-4. OpenAI generates embeddings for each chunk
+4. Chunks are sent to the external backend
+5. The backend generates embeddings using OpenAI
-5. Chunks and embeddings are stored in KDB.AI vector database
+6. Chunks and embeddings are stored in KDB.AI vector database

 ### Chat Flow

 1. User asks a question about their documents
 2. AI uses the `searchPdfs` tool to find relevant information
-3. The tool queries KDB.AI for semantically similar content
+3. The tool queries the external API, which searches KDB.AI for semantically similar content
 4. Results are formatted and returned to the AI
 5. AI generates a response based on the retrieved information